OndrejMottl/VegVault/R/03_Technical_overview/_06_section_II_abiotic.md

 style="width:100.0%" data-fig-align="center" />

-Note that the spatial resolution is higher for modern climate data than for the past. this is to reduce the size of the past climate data.
+Note that the spatial resolution is higher for modern climate data than for the past.
+This is to reduce the size of the past climate data.

 <img src="figures/exampe%20of%20abitic%20data%20-%20soil-1.png"
 style="width:100.0%" data-fig-align="center" />